microsoft/BuildTourHack/stories/2/211_Centennial.md

 * Basic knowledge of Windows 10 and the Universal Windows Platform

 * A computer with Windows 10 Anniversary Update or Windows 10 Creators Update.
-If you want to use the Desktop App Converter with an installer, you will need at least a Pro or Enterprise version, since it leverages a feature called Containers which is not available in the Home version.
+If you want to use the Desktop App Converter with an installer, your PC must be running Windows 10 Pro or Windows 10 Enterprise (Windows 10 Home doesn't include the required Containers feature).

 * Visual Studio 2017 with the tools to develop applications for the Universal Windows Platform.
-Any edition is supported, including the free [Visual Studio 2017 Community](https://www.visualstudio.com/vs/community/)
+Any edition of Visual Studio 2017 is supported, including the free [Visual Studio 2017 Community](https://www.visualstudio.com/vs/community/)

 * Go to the git repo at [https://github.com/Knowzy/KnowzyInternalApps](https://github.com/Knowzy/KnowzyInternalApps) and clone or download the content onto your local computer.